dovecot/documentation/source/admin_manual/dovecot_logging.rst

 Dovecot log configuration is found in the ``conf.d/10-logging.conf`` file in the dovecot configuration folder (usually ``/etc/dovecot`` but may also be ``/usr/local/etc/dovecot``).

 By default Dovecot logs to syslog using mail facility.
-You can change the facility from ``syslog_facility`` setting.
-The syslog configuration is often in /etc/syslog.conf or /etc/rsyslog* files.
+You can change the facility from :ref:`setting-syslog_facility` setting.
+The syslog configuration is often in ``/etc/syslog.conf`` or ``/etc/rsyslog*`` files.
 You can also configure Dovecot to write to log files directly, see below.

 When using syslog, Dovecot uses 5 different logging levels: